gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   DTLS handshake using the TLS Exporter as defined by {{RFC9147}}.
 The TLS exporter label specifications below is following {{RFC5705}}.

   There are two sets of keys one for traffic and one for restart.
-Each set consists of one client and one server side write key.
 The client and server roles are here in relation to key-management DTLS session roles.
-So the DTLS Client will install the key derived using the EXPORTER_DTLS_IN_SCTP_TRAFFIC_CLIENT label as its write key for the traffic context, and use the EXPORTER_DTLS_IN_SCTP_TRAFFIC_SERVER as its traffic DTLS context read key.
-Correspondingly the EXPORTER_DTLS_IN_SCTP_RESTART_CLIENT is used to export the key used by the endpoint that acted as DTLS Client as write key for the restart DTLS key context.
-And the EXPORTER_DTLS_IN_SCTP_RESTART_SERVER as the DTLS client's read key for the restart DTLS Key Context.
+So the DTLS endpoints will install the key derived using the EXPORTER_DTLS_IN_SCTP_TRAFFIC_CLIENT label as their client_application_traffic_secret_3 and the key derived using the EXPORTER_DTLS_IN_SCTP_TRAFFIC_SERVER label as their server_application_traffic_secret_3.
+Correspondingly, EXPORTER_DTLS_IN_SCTP_RESTART_CLIENT and EXPORTER_DTLS_IN_SCTP_RESTART_SERVER are used to export the keys used by the endpoints for the restart DTLS key context.
+These keys are also used instead of client_application_traffic_secret_3 and server_application_traffic_secret_3.

   The following labels are defined: